sharon92/AstroSpace/README.md

 - 🌕 **Moon Scale for DSO Frames** – Visualize the scale of deep sky objects in comparison to the Moon
 - 🗺️ **Equatorial Grid Overlay** – Overlay celestial coordinate grids for precise orientation
 - 🔗 **Shareable Links with Tabular Acquisition Details** – Easily share your captures along with structured metadata
-- 📈 **Explore DSO Contents with Plotly Graphs** – Interactively visualize SIMBAD and VizieR catalog queries
+- 📈 **Explore DSO Contents with Plotly Graphs** – Interactively visualize SIMBAD and VizieR catalog queries.
+Plots a Hertzsprung Russel Diagram by default.

 ---